Asymmetries of Service: Interdependence and Synchronicity: Introduction

-Finally, in Section~\ref{conclusion}, we conclude with a discussion of these results, possible extensions, and additional connections.
-All proofs are contained in the appendix, as are auxiliary numerical experiments that both apply these findings to models with real-world parameter estimates and showcase the robustness of our insights.
+After these two primary parts, the main body of the paper concludes in Section~\ref{conclusion} with a discussion of these results, possible extensions, and additional connections.
+All proofs are contained in the appendix, as are auxiliary \editTwo{theoretical results and} numerical experiments that both apply these findings to models with real-world parameter estimates and showcase the robustness of our insights.